What Is Point Spread Betting?

 The spread is popular for college basketball betting from the regular season through to March Madness.
 Spreads can be all over the map, from tight games to potential blowouts.
 Let’s try out this fictional example:

-In this meeting of heavyweight programs, Kansas is favored by just 1.5 points, needing to win by two or more to cover, such as with a 70-68 victory.
-Kentucky covers with a one-point loss or by winning the game outright.
+In this meeting of Illinois programs, Northwestern is favored by just 1.5 points, needing to win by two or more to cover, such as with a 70-68 victory.
+DePaul covers with a one-point loss or by winning the game outright.

 During the regular season, many marquee games will see lots of betting action, while lower-profile matchups may not see as much.
 By the time the tournament rolls around, each game on the docket will bring plenty of folks to the window.